KyoriPowered/adventure-docs/source/migration/bungeecord-chat-api.rst

 Decoration and Styling
 ----------------------

 The BungeeCord Chat API stores all decorations in the ``BaseComponent``.
+Adventure separates out styles into their own ``Style`` class.

+BungeeCord allows you to merge the styles from one component into another.
+Adventure provides equivalent methods that merges styles together into a component.

 Serializers
 -----------